Undergraduate & Graduate

 Award – To encourage travel to NASA facilities to use their unique resources and/or present Space Grant and NASA funded research at conferences the NASA CTSGC awards travel grants.
 Refer to the NASA CTSGC website for the number of awards available each academic year.

 Eligible Travel – Travel supported by travel grants may include, but is not limited to, trips to NASA facilities to use specialized research equipment, trips to NASA Centers to discuss collaborations with NASA scientists and engineers, attendance at pre-proposal conferences sponsored by NASA, presentation of Space Grant funded research at conferences, participation in NASA or Space Grant programs/workshops/competitions, or invited papers at conferences, visits by NASA scientists/engineers to campuses for research collaboration.
+This award is not to attend a conference for networking or non-presenting purposes.
+Invitations/letters/acceptance/etc should be included in application when possible.
 NASA CTSGC only supports domestic travel.

 Eligible Applicants – Full-time students at Consortium Member Institutions are eligible.
 All applicants must be US Citizens.
 First-semester students are not eligible to apply as a transcript showing at least one completed semester is required with your application.
 Applicants are required to provide proof of U.S. Citizenship to their respective Campus Director for accurate and timely completion of the Grant Verification approval.
 Student applicants should have a strong academic record.

 Budget – Funds will be paid to the student or groups’ institution upon submission of a detailed invoice, including back-up (how the funds were spent), at the conclusion of the trip.
+Alcohol and personal care items are not allowed.
 No travel advances are allowed.

 Fund Distribution – Funds will be paid to the student’s institution on a reimbursement basis.
 NASA CTSGC will pay detailed invoices from the affiliate upon completion of a sub-award to the master agreement.
 Most affiliate institutions will require detailed, itemized receipts.
 Contact your Campus Director for details.
 No travel advances will be allowed from NASA CTSGC funds.
 International travel is not allowed to be funded with Space Grant dollars.
 Note: NASA CTSGC cannot award final payment until all post-award requirements are met and approved.